chrissavage2300/Bread-Proofing-Box/README.md

 Display thoughts:
 * Internal Temperature (°F)
 * External Temperature (°F)
+* Humidity (%)
 * Run Time (HH:MM:SS)
 * Set Temperature (°F)

 More thoughts: I could use this box to dry soap.

+Since I want to keep the integrity of the box, maybe I should mount the system on the top of the box.
+This way I can still use the box for storage when not in use.
+So have the heater fan on top and it can be a dual use fan for intake, and then have another fan on the opposite end on top for exhaust.

 <b>4/26/2020-Initial Idea</b>